Milwaukee County Stadium: Replacement and demolition

 The Brewers opened the 1999 season intending to bid farewell to their old park.
 On July 14, three construction workers at the Miller Park site were killed in the collapse of the site's "Big Blue" crane while attempting to install a 400-ton roof panel.
 A good part of the construction site was also damaged as a result.
 Cleanup and an investigation delayed the closing of County Stadium to the end of the 2000 season.
 There was some talk of having the Brewers move into Miller Park in the middle of 2000, but it was determined that too many corners would have to be cut in order for it to be ready at that time.

 The final major league game at County Stadium was on September 28, 2000; Warren Spahn threw out the first pitch to Del Crandall, and also in attendance were Willie Davis, Hank Aaron, and Robin Yount.
 The Brewers were defeated by the Cincinnati Reds 8–1 in that game.
 After the game, there was a closing ceremony, where first home plate and the pitching rubber of County Stadium were removed, to be placed at Miller Park.
 Then, former Braves, Brewers, and Packers legends who had played at County Stadium during its history were introduced by broadcasters Earl Gillespie, Merle Harmon, and Bob Uecker, with Uecker delivering the closing speech, as each of the stadium's light towers were symbolically turned off.
 The stadium was demolished on February 21, 2001.
 Although most of the stadium site is now covered with parking for Miller Park, the site of the old infield was converted into a Little League park and is now called Helfaer Field.
 On a picnic concourse next to the playing field of Helfaer Field, there is an outline of where home plate was at County Stadium and also a bronze marker in the nearby parking lot marking where Hank Aaron's 755th and final career home run landed.
+Part of the site is also now home to the Teamwork sculpture, honoring the three workers killed by the Big Blue Crane collapse.

 Despite the stadium no longer existing, an abstract design of County Stadium is retained within Milwaukee's city flag (along with a former Braves logo which has changed to represent Native American origins), whose replacement has been debated for the last two decades.